JamesSullivan1/JamesSullivan1.github.io/cv.md

 Academic
 -------
 * Graduated from William Aberhart High School with honours - June 2011
-* Current honours student at University of Calgary, Dept. of Computer Science.
-Current GPA is 3.78 / 4.0.
+* BSc.
+Hon., University of Calgary, Dept. of Computer Science - May 2016.
+(Graduating GPA was 3.91 / 4.0).
-* Member of the University of Calgary Faculty of Science's Dean's List - 2013-2014
+* Member of the University of Calgary Faculty of Science's Dean's List - 2013-2015
-* Awarded the Jason Lang Scholarship for academic achievement - Dec 2013
-* Awarded the Jason Lang Scholarship for academic achievement - Dec 2014
+* Awarded the Jason Lang Scholarship for academic achievement - 2013, 2014, 2015
 * Recipient of the University of Calgary Undergraduate Merit Award for academic achievement - Dec 2014
 * Recipient of the University of Calgary McMahon Stadium Society Award